gvwilson/thirdbit/src/fiction/santas/index.md

 "Not magic enough," their great-grandmother snapped.
 "You two!
 Get him out of here and keep him safe.
 No, don't argue,"
-she continued as the lean santa opened her mouth.
+she continued as the smaller santa opened her mouth.
 "You're in no shape for another fight.
 And you!"
 She jabbed a finger at Finner.